-Do you suspect that your child or teen may be affected by exposure to alcohol during the pregnancy?
+Do you suspect that your child or teen may be affected by exposure to alcohol during pregnancy?
+Connect with other parents at the Fetal Alcohol Spectrum Disorder support group.

 Alcohol exposure can affect the developing fetus in several ways.
 The related condition is called Fetal Alcohol Spectrum Disorder, or FASD.
 The resulting issues tend to be in the areas of behavior and school-related challenges.